Skip to main content

 Consider using the the pathlib equivalents for os functions.

-To list all of the the files in a directory, use either the .iterdir() function of a Path object, or the os.scandir() function.
+Methods in the standard library support Path objects.
+For example, to list all of the the files in a directory, you can use either the .iterdir() function of a Path object, or the os.scandir() function.

 This RealPython article provides a full explanation of the different Python functions for working with files and directories.